 Wrexham County Borough Museum and Archives was built as a militia barracks and was once home to the local constabulary and also the courtroom.
 Now you can discover the history of Wrexham, visit one of the varied exhibitions or book into one of the children’s workshops.

 Powysland Museum, right next to the canal in Welshpool, makes for an enlightening visit to find out more about the region.
 There’s a chronological vault of archaeology on the first floor which takes in Neolthic farmers, the arrival of the Romans, Viking attacks and the religious history of locals.
-Downstairs, find out about the nearby canal and the impact of the Cambrian Railway’s arrival to the town.
+Railway enthusiasts will enjoy the Cambrian Railways artifacts.
+Downstairs, you'll find Welshpool's library.

 The Old Bell Museum, in Montgomery, Powys, was an inn during the 16th century.
 It now illustrates the story of Montgomeryshire in beautiful detail across 11 rooms.

 Perhaps your first port of call in Cardiff should be to the Museum of Cardiff, a city centre museum in the historic Old Library building in The Hayes.
 This modern museum charts the transformation of the capital from a small medieval market town to an industrial leading light and the impressive modern city it is today.